Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "It must be this way.
 I will be with you again."
 Jasmer struggled.

 "Alright.
 I'll go.
-But don't you dare leave me alone for long."
+But don't you dare leave me alone."
 Yirfir replied with tears in her eyes.

 "I won't.
 Now we must prepare.
 Be ready in one half hour.
 I will send the three of you to your destination in the correct time and space.
 Mila, Sato, Barris and I will just have to travel by horseback to find Shaela."
 Jasmer told them.